The current Newcastle Officers

-Being a Sabbatical officer is one of the most rewarding jobs you can possibly do out of university.
+Being an officer is one of the most rewarding jobs you can possibly do out of university.
 You are a role model and a leader among the student community, and act as the key link between students and university management.
 As a result, you can proactively make substantial changes at University and, at the same time, receive a wealth of job experience.
-The Sabbatical officer is in constant contact with students, charities and clubs so there will never be a dull moment.
+An officer is in constant contact with students, charities and clubs so there will never be a dull moment.
 Do you need more persuading to apply?!
 Here are more reasons to apply below.

 1. Problem solving